Xeukxz/Twitter-Selfbot-Library/README.md

        - default: 10 minutes
      - `maxCatchUpLoops` - The maximum amount of times the catch up will loop before streaming newer tweets
        - default: 1000
+     - `emitCache` - Whether or not to emit the current timeline cache when the stream starts
+       - default: false (always true if `catchUp` is true)
      - `isCatchUpComplete` - a callback function to determine if the catch up is complete, useful for comparing tweets to those already stored in a database

 2. **An optional callback function to handle incoming tweets**